cruseakshay/Notes/JAVA/NotesFromReading/ch_3.md

 - the main benefit of a lambda expression, It allows you to write code that has the execution deferred.

 - The <> is known as the diamond operator.

+- The type in the lambda must match the generic declared on the Predicate.
+While it is common for a Predicate to have a generic type, it is not required. it is treated like a Predicate of type Object if the generic type is missing.

+- LocalDateTime and LocalTime, both include the time elements.
+LocalDate only includes the date portion and not the time portion.

+- Java 8 date and time classes are immutable.

+- In Java, most things use zero-based indexes, including arrays and a String.
+Months are an exception to this convention starting     Java 8.

 ## Questions for practice